 Symptoms of leukemia red spots develop as the white blood cells, stop working normally.
 With acute leukemia, easy bleeding or serious infection or wound usually signals the patient to see his doctor.
 With chronic leukemia, This Symptoms may take longer to appear.
 When they will do, they may be mild and mimic symptoms of other disorders,

 The most common symptom or complaint with fatigue.
 When the white blood cells are unable to help fight viruses, or bacteria and other germs, infection occurs more, often than usual.

 Common Symptoms of Red Spots on the Skin

 - Fever chills.

 - Excessive reaction to insect bites.

-- Small cuts that the heal slowly and the area around the cut may be red and. swollen.
+- Small cuts heal slowly and the area around the cut may be red and. swollen.

 If the number of red blood cells decreases and the blood becomes deficient, there are fewer cells available, to carry oxygen throughout the body.
 Some Symptoms include:

 - Weakness and fatigue.

 - Pale skin